MohitAswani/NodeJS/30_GraphQL/README.md

 * ![](2022-06-12-14-57-40.png)

-* If we only want to get some selective data from a request then we can following one of the following approaches :
+* If we only want to get some selective data from a request then we can follow one of the following approaches :

     * Create new endpoints for each data we want to get.
 But this will lead to many endpoints.